How to Use Appreciative Inquiry Questions to Uplift Companies

 Appreciative Inquiry is a theory, process, and methodology of social and organizational change.

-Proposed initially by David Cooperrider and Suresh Srivastva in 1987, Appreciative Inquiry grew out of the fields of development, action research, and organizational management.
+Proposed by David Cooperrider and Suresh Srivastva in 1987, Appreciative Inquiry emerged from the fields of development, action research, and organizational management.
 Over the past few decades, however, it has continued to evolve into a widely used process by engagement facilitators and professionals.

 Appreciative Inquiry focuses on generating positive ideas rather than pinpointing negative problems.
 For this reason, it is often referred to as a "strengths-based" or "asset-based" approach to systems change.

 Through dialogue and questions, Appreciative Inquiry helps individuals participating in the system identify strengths, assets, opportunities, and advantages in their teams, organizations, or communities.
-With this information, they can then work to collectively develop and implement strategies that will allow them to improve and grow.
+With this information, they can work together to develop and implement strategies to improve and grow.

 An essential basic premise of Appreciative Inquiry is the social-constructivist theory.
-This theory proposes that knowledge and organizations are constructed through cultural and social interactions, dialogue, and relationships and that human development is a social process at its core.
-Essentially, the idea here is that certain ideas about reality come from collaborative consensus rather than simple, pure observation of reality.
+This theory proposes that knowledge and organizations are constructed through cultural and social interactions, dialogue, and relationships, and that human development is a social process at its core.
+Essentially, the idea here is that certain ideas about reality arise from collaborative consensus rather than from simple, pure observation.

-The creators of Appreciative Inquiry felt that there was an overuse of problem-solving in organizations and communities.
+The creators of Appreciative Inquiry felt that problem-solving was overused in organizations and communities.
 They felt that focusing on solving problems got in the way of creating social improvements.
-They felt that new inquiry methods would be necessary for fresh models and ideas to arise and inform how specific groups of people should be organized.
+They felt that new inquiry methods would be necessary to foster new models and ideas that would inform how specific groups of people should be organized.

 Appreciative Inquiry is a model that can help you and your team set positive goals for your organization based on your strengths.
 If you're interested in learning about the best professional development goals you can set for your managers, check out our complete guide here.